Southern Cone: Non-Iberian languages

-Due to the geographical proximity, common history, geography and political cycles, Paraguay is usually included in what is meant by Southern Cone.
-However, it contrasts strongly with other countries given the strong influence of guarani culture and due to the fact that it has not received a comparable amount of European immigration and foreign investment, though in the last few years this seems to be changing partly due to the political and macro-economical stability the country has experienced since the early 2000s.

 Demography

 The population of Argentina, Chile and Uruguay is 40, 16.8 and 3.6 million respectively.
 Buenos Aires is the largest metropolitan area at 13.1 million and Santiago, Chile has 6.4 million.
 Uruguay's capital and largest city, Montevideo, has 1.8 million, and it receives many visitors on ferry boats across the Río de la Plata from Buenos Aires, 200 km away.

 By contrast, the Patagonia region of southern Chile and Argentina is very sparsely populated, with a population density of less than two people per square kilometer.